Jiawenling/UniversityInfo/readme.md

 }
 ```

-The program will seed data on startup - this can be disabled under
+The program will seed data using this [json file](UniversityInfo/SeedData/Universities.json) on startup - this can be disabled under
 Program.cs:
 ```csharp
 var app = builder.Build();